Understanding HTTP Proxies: Performance, Security, and Configuration

 What is HTTP Smuggling?

 HTTP smuggling is a type of attack where an attacker exploits inconsistencies in how different proxies or servers interpret HTTP requests.
-This can lead to unauthorized access, data leakage, and other security vulnerabilities.
-For a deeper understanding of HTTP smuggling, you can refer to this OWASP guide.
+Consequently, this can lead to unauthorized access, data leakage, and other security vulnerabilities.
+For a deeper understanding of HTTP smuggling, refer to the OWASP guide.

 Risks Associated with HTTP Smuggling